 Based on their applications and interests, students enter one of the major subject options of the division and are given an academic adviser who is a professorial faculty member associated with the option.
 The five options are geobiology, geochemistry, geology, geophysics, and planetary science.
-The division also jointly administers the environmental science and engineering option (see page 304).
+The division also jointly administers the environmental science and engineering option (see page 312).
 Students may later change options, but must first obtain approval by the new option.
 Each student must plan to satisfy the requirements for the Ph.D. degree in one option.

-Entering students in the week preceding the beginning of instruction for the first term meet with their option representatives and discuss their preparation in the basic sciences.
-Afterward, the student meets with his or her adviser prior to registration and selects courses based in part on the results of the discussions.
+Entering students in the week preceding the beginning of instruction for the first term meet with their option representatives to discuss their preparation in the basic sciences and select a series of courses that will best prepare them for research in their chosen field while meeting the requirements set forth below.